North Shore Monster: Alternate monsters of the Great Salt lake

 Various monsters have been purported to live within the Great Salt Lake, of which the North Shore monster (as described in the 1877 Monument Point account) is only one.
-The North Shore monster account is sometimes conflated with these other monsters, assessing that each unique sighting is a different interpretation of the same creature.
+The North Shore monster account is sometimes conflated with these other monsters.
 Here is a brief list of other Salt Lake monsters.

 Around thirty years prior to McNeil's encounter, a man identified as Brother Bainbridge claimed to have seen a creature with a dolphin-like body in the lake near Antelope Island.
-Another official of the The Church of Jesus Christ of Latter Day Saints, referred to as Brother Kimball, reported seeing a porpoise in the lake on April 19, 1848.
+Another official of The Church of Jesus Christ of Latter Day Saints, referred to as Brother Kimball, reported seeing a porpoise in the lake on April 19, 1848.
 These sightings led to Antelope Island initially being named "Porpoise Island."
 Some theories suggest that the men may have mistaken large carp swimming in the less salty waters of Farmington Bay for these creature(s).

 In 1903, a story circulated about a "salt dragon" seen near Stansbury island by two hunters named Matin Gilbery and John Barry.
-They decsribed being chased by a large winged creature that was "equally at home in the air, on the beach, or submerged in the briny waters of Salt Lake".
+They described being chased by a large winged creature that was "equally at home in the air, on the beach, or submerged in the briny waters of Salt Lake".
 They also mentioned that its swimming in the lake had led to a thick crust of salt over its armored skin, which reflected bullets fired from their muskets.
 This story is still recounted by state park rangers in the modern day.

 Additional early reports linked the monster to native Ute legends of "Water Babies," mystical beings said to inhabit lakes and lure unsuspecting victims into the water.
 Some settlers in the 1860s claimed the Water Babies were manifestations of the North Shore monster itself.

 In 1976, a short independent horror film titled Attack of the Giant Brine Shrimp was produced by Salt Lake local Mike Cassidy.
 The film depicts a fictional account of a giant mutated brine shrimp being born from the polluted waters of the lake.
 It causes the fire of the Saltair, terrorizes locals at a circus, and attempts to destroy the Salt Lake Temple.
 The creature in the film has become a cryptid of its own, referred to local enthusiasts as "Ol' Briney" or the "great brine shrimp".
 Although gaining some popularity, it is likely that this cryptid is entirely based on Cassidy's film monster.